Table Of Content

 Step 3

-You can adjust the Brightness, Contrast, Saturation, and add some filters based on your needs.
+Select 'Effect', you can adjust the Brightness, Contrast, Saturation, White Balance, and add some filters based on your needs.
 After customization, click 'OK' to start the procedure.

-DaVinci Resolve employs a node-based system for color grading, enabling you to work with layers, which enhances organization and allows for easy adjustments or disabling of specific grading layers.
+DaVinci Resolve can be a professional color grading software, enabling you to work with layers, which enhances organization and allows for easy adjustments or disabling of specific grading layers.

 A standout feature is its face-tracking capability, which isolates facial features or the eyes for targeted color adjustments.
 Additionally, it offers auto-balancing effects and a vast collection of FX plugins to enrich your color-grading experience.